raad1masum/SpotiStats/README.md

 ```

 ## Ideation
 The overall idea of our project is a music playlist analyzer.
-Any user can input a link to their spotify playlist and recieve statistics about it.
+Any user can input a link to their spotify playlist and recieve statistics about it such as explicit percent, image, discription, and follower.

 ## Purpose
 It's important for people realize their music tastes as they are a reflection of emotions.
 Knowing one's emotions is essential for self-reflection and improvement.
 We hope to do that with this project.